 Can I get a mortgage with CCJs?

-It is possible to gain a mortgage when you have a CCJ on your credit file, but there are a number of factors that will be taken into account, including:
+The good news is that yes, it is possible to gain a mortgage when you have one or more CCJs on your credit file.
+However, there are a number of key elements that will impact on a lender’s decision.
+These include:

-- The number of CCJs: if you have one or more recent CCJs, then your options are more limited than if you have just one CCJ registered a couple of years or more ago
+- The number of CCJs: if you have one or more recent CCJs, then your options are more limited than if you have just one CCJ registered a number of years ago.
+As a general rule, if you are seeking a mortgage with a high loan-to-value (LTV) ratio, then a lender will not want to see more than two CCJs registered in the last two years.
+If you have a bigger deposit then they are likely to be more flexible, provided the CCJs are over twelve months old.

 Bad credit calculator